Better stress coping associated with lower tau in amyloid-positive cognitively unimpaired older adults

 Digital Object Identifier (DOI)

 Arenaza-Urquijo, Eider M.; Przybelski, Scott A.; MacHulda, Mary M.; Knopman, David S.; Lowe, Val J.; Mielke, Michelle M.; Reddy, Ashritha L.; Geda, Yonas E.; Jack, Clifford R.; Petersen, Ronald C.; and Vemuri, Prashanthi, "Better stress coping associated with lower tau in amyloid-positive cognitively unimpaired older adults" (2020).
-Neurology Articles.
+Neurology.
 333.